 Elevated cholesterol can lead to serious medical concerns such as: Atherosclerosis, Coronary Artery Disease, Worsening High Blood Pressure, Stroke, Peripheral Vascular Disease, Angina, and others

 Atherosclerosis is a response or result of damage to arterial blood vessels.

-Plaque fills the inner pipes of arteries that supply oxygen to the heart.
+Coronary Artery Disease is when Plaque fills the inner pipes of arteries that supply oxygen to the Heart.

 Prevention and Exercise

 Prevention is necessary for several reasons.
 Diabetes and Hypertension are serious diseases that can be made much worse with elevated cholesterol.
 Diet and exercise are central to a good health in both improving cholesterol and additional symptoms associated with this disease.

 As in many other areas, preventing cholesterol build up before it changes your life can be difficult but critical.
 HDL can be considered “the good cholesterol” and acts as a buffer to prevent a build up of unwanted cholesterol.
 HDL is a lipoprotein that can be improved through exercise.
 Other ways to improve HDL is stopping smoking, improving diet, weight loss, fish oil, flax seed and others.